-Cistanche is the stem of several species of desert plants that grow wild in dry arid regions of Asia and the Middle East and is commonly cultivated in northwest China and Mongolia for commercial use.
+Cistanche stem is the stalk of several species of desert plants that grow wild in dry arid regions of Asia and the Middle East and is commonly cultivated in northwest China and Mongolia for commercial use.

 Classified as a major Chinese tonic herb, it has been used for centuries in traditional formulations to help restore and support kidney Yang and tonify Jing, one of the three treasures associated with our deepest stored energy reserve.

 It known throughout Asia as a top male tonic for its ability to increase sexual virility and libido as well as improve fertility rate in both men and women.

 The primary active chemical constituents found in cistanche stem are phenylethanoid glycosides (PhGs) and saponins, notably acteoside, echinacoside and cistanosides.

 Regular use of cistanche herbal extracts can be additionally rejuvenating to the kidney-adrenal complex and may help to nourish individuals suffering from adrenal fatigue when consumed over a period of time.

 Interestingly, cistanche stem is also highly valued for its benefits to the elderly who are more likely affected by typical signs of aging due to Yang deficiency, such as neurodegeneration and lowered immune response.

 Like other kidney Yang tonics, it is additionally useful for its strengthening influence on the skeletal structure, which can support increased flexibility and stability as we move along in chronological years.

 It has been long utilized in ancient herbal tonic formulations for its youth preserving qualities.
 Classic preparations like the Huan Shao Dan, or "Youth Returning Formula", use a combination of 15 different herbs, some of which include cistanche, eucommia, goji berry, jujube, schizandra, morinda and rehmannia.